statebox/liveshare-vm/README.md

 # Machine configuration

+Based of debian-9 and with a `wires` user.

+The APT repository is updated and some stuff is installed:

+- LXDE desktop,
+- git, tig,
+- vim, less
+- sakura (shell)

-First, `nomachine` is installed, which provides the remote desktop functionality.
+Then, `nomachine` is installed, which provides the remote desktop functionality.

+VSCode is installed.

+It writes a NX server config and creates a user:

+> login: `wires`
+> password: `geheim`

+Then, as the `wires` user, some more stuff is installed:

+- Some VS code extentions are installed
+    - `ms-vsliveshare.vsliveshare` Live sharing
+    - `zjhmale.idris` Idris support
+- Elba as `~wires/bin/elba`
+- Some statebox code from public repos into `~wires/code`

 # Updating the image